KSler/phi_prediction/README.md

 https://github.com/BioMedicalBigDataMiningLab/PHIAF
 They can be computed using **ILearn** in combination with the `dna_features.py` and `protein_feature.py` scripts included in this notebook.

+Python 3.11 was used for the entire Project (except LLM-feature generation)

 ---